min2ha/ukwa-site/content/target/26223/index.en.md

   "subject": "UK General Election 2015"
 }

-# Employment and Related Services Association: The Housing and Work Manifesto

 The Employment Related Services Association (ERSA) is the representative body for the employment support sector.
 Established in 2005, it exists to help its members achieve their shared goal: to help people gain sustainable employment and to progress in work.